TULSA SPRING SWING 2026 CONTEST RULES

 Multiple Strictly Swing Entries

-You may dance Strictly Swing in one or more of the following:
+You may dance STRICTLY SWING in one or more contests, if you meet the following conditions:

 4. In any age-defined contests, such as Sophisticated Swing or Masters.